The following testimonial is an extract from Mr Barfoot’s LifeBook – Farmin’ … The Barfoots Story

 The LifeBook Journey

 It wasn’t long before my LifeBook present came out from the drawer.
 Alicia Denny, my interviewer, turned up and away we went.
 It was not at all easy to begin with.
 My writing was not good, as it sloped downhill and was very spidery.
-I would speak into a recorder, but my voice would tire and I pronounced the words with difficulty, like a person with a cleft palate, then I would have a coughing attack.
+I would speak into a recorder, but my voice would tire and I pronounced the words with difficulty, then I would have a coughing attack.
 Nevertheless, Alicia would bear with me, dragging out the memories.
 Because of my difficulties, I would dread her coming and the timetable slackened off.

 Fortunately, she persisted with me and gradually the book gathered a momentum and a life of its own.
 I took over the writing and production myself, using an iPad and emailing the chapters through to Alicia.
 I recruited a genealogist, Jeanette, whose research has added a new dimension.
 Angela has become the proofreader and my secretary.